What's happened to my hair? Audric:

 - Aoko Aozaki's red hair is credited to her abuse of thaumaturgy.

-- Archer's white hair is implied to be the result of repeated use of his magic, since Shirou, his younger self, has red hair.
+- Archer's white hair, gray eyes, and dark skin is implied to be the result of overusing his thaumuturgy.

-- After a lifetime of experiences best not explained on this page, Sakura has been left with purple hair, something actually noted as unusual.
+- After a lifetime of experiences best not explained on this page, Sakura has been left with purple hair and eyes, something actually noted as unusual.

 - In Phoenix Wright: Ace Attorney - Dual Destinies , Prosecutor Simon Blackquill gained a white patch in his formerly entirely black hair after being convicted of murder and sent to the clink for it.